Make the Diagnosis: Malnourishment, Adult

 Ten days before being treated, a 65-year-old man experienced a Wallenberg stroke involving the lateral medulla, which left him with difficulty swallowing.
 Since then, he had been treated with intravenous fluids, as attempts at eating led to mild aspiration with pneumonia.
 In that period, he lost 6% of his usual body weight and was continuing to lose weight.
 He felt weak and was able to ambulate only with difficulty because of his stroke-related ataxia and generalized weakness.
 On physical examination, there was an obvious squared-off appearance to his shoulders from subcutaneous tissue and muscle wasting.
 There was no edema.

 A 63-year-old man was admitted to the hospital for gastric resection of an obstructing gastric carcinoma.
 He was well until 6 weeks before admission, when he began to notice the rapid onset of early satiety.
 This progressed to the point where he began to vomit virtually all food and fluids.
 He had lost 15% of his body weight and was continuing to lose weight.
 He was ambulatory but felt weak and was no longer able to carry on his usual daily activities because of this weakness.
-On physical examination, there was muscle wasting.
-There ...
+On ...